Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 College Waitlist: What Students Need to Know

 One of the hardest parts of the college application process is facing rejection.
 However, it can be just as difficult to get waitlisted, which happens to 20% of all students.
 Getting offered a spot on the waitlist can be a frustrating in-between that’ll leave you with a million questions.
 What does waitlisted mean in the first place?
 Should you always accept a spot?
 Is there any way to improve your chances of getting accepted from the waitlist?
-Let’s talk about all of these questions and more.
+So, let’s talk about all of these questions and more!

 What is the college waitlist?

 When making decisions in the college application process, the admissions committee has a specific goal in mind: To fill their class with a qualified, well-rounded group of students.
 The college waitlist allows the admissions committee a pool of back-up candidates in case they don’t get enough accepted students to attend.